genhub-bio/genhub-bio.github.io/_posts/2025-10-15-a-first-look-at-gen.markdown

 [Source file for empty.fa][empty-fa]

-We can also confirm the edit by computing a `diff' in GFA format between the default (original) sample and the child, and then inspecting the GFA:
+We can also confirm the edit by computing a 'diff' in GFA format between the default (original) sample and the child, and then inspecting the GFA:

 {% highlight shell %}